Latin remake for a new audience… of rich white people.

 Though Billy constantly tries to mend their relationship, Ingrid continually pushes him away.
 Manifested in the running gag of him asking her how they should interact during the wedding, to retain the façade of marriage – Billy: “Can we sit together?”
 Ingrid: “Yes.”
 “Can we hold hands?”
 “Yes.”
 “Can we kiss?”— “NO!”
 But of course, we KNOW where that gag is heading: The final time he asks those questions, the last answer is what we all know it to be.
 To keep the cliché quotient at high tide, at the wedding, they play Wagner’s Lohengrin (aka Here Comes The Bride) and Pachelbel’s Canon In D. Any more fucken questions?

-Executive-produced by Brad Pitt and Garcia, FATHER OF THE BRIDE has a few redeeming qualities, such as the easy manner the older cast slip in and out of Spanish and English, and when both Billy and Ingrid both walk their daughter down the aisle, Garcia’s ACTING makes me almost believe this institution full of platitudes and useless words might just be romantic and spiritual… but then when daughter sees evidence that marriage is a bed of vipers and liars, and that her fiancé kept the news of her parents divorcing from her, and she still wants to get married, I am shaken back to evolutionary reality, in that this fit breeding couple is only geared toward mating; no social strictures and emotional baggage is going to deter these organisms from combining gametes for genetic continuance.
+Executive-produced by Brad Pitt and Garcia, FATHER OF THE BRIDE has a few redeeming qualities, such as the easy manner the older cast slip in and out of Spanish and English, and when Billy and Ingrid both walk their daughter down the aisle, Garcia’s ACTING makes me almost believe this institution full of platitudes and useless words might just be romantic and spiritual… but then when daughter sees evidence that marriage is a bed of vipers and liars, and that her fiancé kept the news of her parents divorcing from her, and she still wants to get married, I am shaken back to evolutionary reality, in that this fit breeding couple is only geared toward mating; no social strictures or emotional baggage is going to deter these organisms from combining gametes for genetic continuance.
+And if that intercourse needs to be within the confines of a sham called marriage, so be it.

-The final insult comes when the family must organize the full wedding day program out of nowhere when a hurricane destroys their venue, with new location, food and drinks, band (with not one power cord messing up their tidy cinematic stage), officiant, parking, bridal party, lighting, tables to seat 400, food for 400 out of nowhere like Jesus and the Fishes, stage power, seating arrangements, flowers, décor, cake… it’s not enough to insult brides and grooms and fathers-of-the-bride everywhere, now this slap in the face to every professional vendor that puts months of time and effort into the deliverance of their services – this movie tells us any old bunch of civilians can lickety-split a wedding in one hour flat.
+The final insult comes when the family must organize the full wedding day program out of nowhere when a hurricane destroys their venue, with new location, food and drinks, band (with not one power cord messing up their tidy cinematic stage), officiant, parking, bridal party, lighting, tables to seat 400, food for 400 out of nowhere like Jesus and the Fishes, electrical power enough for the stage, kitchen, air-conditioning, lighting; seating arrangements, flowers, décor, cake… it’s not enough to insult brides and grooms and fathers-of-the-bride everywhere, now this slap in the face to every professional vendor that puts months of time and effort into the deliverance of their services – this movie tells us any old bunch of civilians can lickety-split a wedding in one hour flat.
 Who needs YOU, Vendors?!

 It’s not like I am the cynic toward all “wedding movies” per se – the original is great entertainment, the Martin remake is very good, and FOUR WEDDINGS AND A FUNERAL is a 10-star movie.
 No, this 2022 FATHER OF THE BRIDE is simply tripe.
 The filmmakers’ attempt at remaking an old classic for a Latinx audience is noble (as Billy says, “First of all, I don’t know what Latin-x means…”), but then to homogenize the Latin culture, as if made BY white people FOR white people on their vague idea of Latin people.
 They thought that by throwing in the great Andy Garcia, no one would notice how whitewashed and western and wank this is.
 And they were right.